Physically-based dimensionless features for pluvial flood mapping with machine learning: F -score

 Binary classification produces predictions of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN).
 A successful statistical inference model maximizes TP and TN relative to TP and TN.
 These four categories (i.e., TP, TN, FP, and FN) are preferred over raw accuracy for imbalanced datasets such as flood datasets where, in most cases, dry areas exceed flooded areas in extent.
 The raw accuracy is calculated as

-Basing model performance on the raw accuracy of Equation \ref{eq:raw_accuracy} is inappropriate for imbalance data because it allows for models to perform poorly on the minority class.
+Assessing model performance on the raw accuracy of Equation \ref{eq:raw_accuracy} is inappropriate for imbalanced data because it allows for models to perform poorly on the minority class.
 For example, if a geospatial dataset is 5\% flooded by extent, one can train a model with 95\% accuracy by predicting all pixels as dry.

-The F-score is an improvement on raw accuracy for imbalanced data.
-Once the model is trained, it is evaluated by calculating the F-score on the test set, which weights recall as $\beta>0$ more significant than precision, i.e., \citep{murphy2022probabilistic}
+The F$_{\beta}$-score is an improvement on raw accuracy for imbalanced data.
+Once the model is trained, it is evaluated by calculating the F$_{\beta}$-score on the test set, which weights recall as $\beta>0$ more significant than precision, i.e., \cite{murphy2022probabilistic}